Chapter 36 : 35- The Eye of the Storm

 “Yes, I was.”
 Umbridge said in a sweet girlish voice that did not suit her reptilian-like appearance.

-“And this is Marietta Edgecombe.”
+“This is Marietta Edgecombe.”
 Nolan continued and Felicia turned on the spot.

 “Ah, so you were Selwyn’s little spy.”
 She sneered as the thin woman within the cell stared at her with the odd combination of defiance and, unmistakably, fear.